Terms of Reference

 Function and scope of the Advisory Group

-(a) Work in partnership with First Nations people to encourage shared decision making and understand their priorities for investing in digital inclusion including in remote communities and other communities of need.
+• work in partnership with First Nations people to encourage shared decision making and understand their priorities for investing in digital inclusion including in remote communities and other communities of need

-(d) Advise the Minister on progress towards Target 17 and what needs to change in programs or policies to speed up progress.
-This will cover both remote communities and non-remote areas.
+• advise the Minister on what needs to change in programs or policies to speed up progress towards digital inclusion.

 • digital inclusion